tekiplanet/nadiapoint-ios-codemagic/bitrise-deploy.md

      ```
   5. **Check Flutter Install step**: Make sure Flutter Install step completed successfully (green checkmark)
 - [ ] To see details: open the failed build → Logs → scroll to the first red error
+- [ ] **Manage iOS Code Signing error**: If you see "CertificateURLList: required variable is not present":
+  1. **Check Apple service connection method**: Make sure it's set to "Default (api-key)"
+  2. **Select your API key**: In the "Apple service connection method" dropdown, select your "NadiaPoint CI" API key (not "Default (api-key)")
+  3. **If API key doesn't appear in dropdown** (even though it's configured):
+     - **Try selecting "api-key"** (without "Default") from the dropdown - this should use your configured API key
+     - **Alternative**: Try selecting "Default (api-key)" - this should also work if your API key is properly configured
+  4. **If still failing with API key method**:
+     - **Remove the "Manage iOS Code Signing" step entirely** - it's not essential for basic Flutter iOS builds
+     - **Let Xcode Archive step handle code signing automatically** - it will use your API key configuration
+  5. **Verify settings**: Ensure these fields are set:
+     - Apple service connection method: "api-key" or "Default (api-key)"
+     - Distribution method: `app-store`
+     - Project path: `ios/Runner.xcworkspace`
+     - Scheme: `Runner`
+     - Build configuration: `Release`